Awards

 To be eligible for a Pulliam fellowship, a candidate must:

-Hold a position as a part-time or full-time editorial writer or columnist at a news publication located in the United States.
-Applications also are welcome from freelance opinion writers who devote a majority of their time, or derive a majority of their income, from that pursuit.
+Be employed as an opinion writer, or as a reporter with a major focus on analytical or investigative journalism, at a U.S. news outlet.
+Applications also are welcome from freelancers who devote a majority of their time, or derive most of their income, from such pursuits.

-Secure assurances by the editor or publisher that the applicant will be allowed sufficient time to pursue the fellowship without jeopardizing employment.
+Where applicable, secure assurances from editorial supervisors that the applicant will be allowed sufficient time to pursue the fellowship without jeopardizing employment.
 (Fellows do not have to leave their jobs.)

-Demonstrate ability and intent to publish work within 18 months of selection.
-(If selected, work must be published within 18 months of receiving the fellowship).
+Demonstrate ability and intent to publish work within six to 12 months of selection.

 Application

-A cover letter stating the purpose and nature of the proposed study, a time line for accomplishing the work, and a plan for how the stipend will be used.
-The cover letter should contain complete contact information for the applicant including mailing address, telephone number and e-mail address.
+A cover letter stating the purpose and nature of the proposed project, a timeline for accomplishing the work, and a plan for how the stipend will be used.
+Include complete contact information, including mailing address, telephone number and email.

 A one-page professional biography and summary of professional experience.